dnaroid/test-be/AI_USAGE.md

 # AI used for:

 1. README.md
-2. Initial CRUD endpoints
-3. Middleware tests
+2. Middleware tests
-4. Seeds
+3. Seeds